Mayor Craig Morgan

 Flores and his wife, Cynthia, have two children Cecelia and John Richard.

 Matt and his wife Natasha are both native Texans who have lived in the central Texas area since 1993 and moved into the City of Round Rock in 2012.
-Matt and Natasha have three sons.
+Matt and Natasha have three sons whom they homeschool.

-Together, Matt and Natasha own Baker Realty, a brokerage that specializes in residential real estate.
-Prior to Baker Realty, Matt, a graduate of Texas A&M University, worked as a professional engineer for the Texas Commission on Environmental Quality (TCEQ) for over 20 years.
+Together, Matt and Natasha own Baker Realty, a brokerage that specializes in residential & commercial real estate.
+Matt also is the Owner/CEO of Baker Public Relations, LLC, a government relations consulting firm.
+Previously, Matt, a graduate of Texas A&M University, worked as a Professional Engineer for the Texas Commission on Environmental Quality (TCEQ) for over 20 years.
 While there, he served in several positions including Director of Small Business & Environmental Assistance, Director of Monitoring Operations, and Director of Enforcement, where he oversaw enforcement cases for the entire state of Texas.
-Matt also held special assignments throughout his career including overseeing the TCEQ Emergency Response Team and organizing the management of medical waste during the Ebola crisis in 2014.
+Matt also held special assignments throughout his career including overseeing the TCEQ Emergency Response Team and organizing the management of medical waste during the 2014 Ebola crisis.
 He also was the TCEQ appointment to the Governor’s Economic Development team, where Matt was instrumental in attracting new businesses to the state.

 Matt is the recipient of several honors and awards including TCEQ Employee of the Year.
 He is a graduate of the Governor’s Executive Development Program through the Lyndon B. Johnson School of Public Affairs and a graduate of Leadership Round Rock.

 Matt and Natasha love serving their community.
-Matt served as the Vice-Chair of Round Rock’s Planning & Zoning Commission until 2018.
-Matt currently serves as Chair of Senior Access (a ride-sharing program for seniors), is Member of the Board of the Round Rock Rotary, and he and Natasha are also sponsors of the highly successful Play For All Park.
-Matt has donated his time to his local community as a licensed Peace Officer for 27 years, having achieved the rank of Captain.
-Matt and his Family are active members of Redemption Hill Church in Round Rock.
-Matt has served in a variety of roles at Redemption Hill and previous places of worship including Building Committee, Sunday School Teacher, Youth Counselor, Sound Engineer, and rhythm guitarist..
+Matt served as the Vice-Chair of Round Rock’s Planning & Zoning Commission, as Chair of Senior Access (a ride-sharing program for seniors), and as President of the Round Rock Rotary Club.
+He currently serves as Secretary of the Capital Area Council of Governments, Vice-Chair of Brushy Creek Regional Utility Authority, and board member of the Round Rock Chamber.
+Matt and Natasha are also sponsors of the highly successful Play For All Park.
+Matt has donated his time to his local community as a licensed reserve Peace Officer for over 30 years, having achieved the rank of Captain.
+Matt and his family are currently active members of Celebration Church.
+Matt has served in a variety of roles at previous church homes including Building Committee, Sunday School Teacher, Youth Counselor, Sound Engineer, and rhythm guitarist.

 Frank Ortega, Place 4